MTDOJRP/docs/docs/1-getting-started/2-in-game-commands.md

 ### Fire & Emergency Commands
 Commands that are only available to fire and emergency personnel.
-- `/fire`: Open the configuration to create a fire.
+- `/fire`: Opens the configuration to create a fire.
 - `/carry`: Carries the nearest player.
 - `/hose`: Gives you a fire hose.